D13410N3/bore/README.md

   <LOCAL_PORT>  The local port to expose

 Options:
-  -l, --local-host <HOST>  The local host to expose [default: localhost] -t, --to <TO>            Address of the remote server to expose local ports to [env: BORE_SERVER=] -p, --port <PORT>        Optional port on the remote server to select [default: 0] -s, --secret <SECRET>    Optional secret for authentication [env: BORE_SECRET] -h, --help               Print help information
+  -l, --local-host <HOST>        The local host to expose [default: localhost] -t, --to <TO>                  Address of the remote server to expose local ports to [env: BORE_SERVER=] -p, --port <PORT>              Optional port on the remote server to select [default: 0] -s, --secret <SECRET>          Optional secret for authentication [env: BORE_SECRET]
+      --max-retries <NUMBER>     Maximum number of reconnection attempts (0 = infinite) [default: 0] --retry-delay-ms <MS>      Initial reconnection delay in milliseconds (doubles on each retry) [default: 1000] --max-retry-delay-ms <MS>  Maximum reconnection delay in milliseconds [default: 30000] -h, --help                     Print help information
 ```

 ### Self-Hosting